 Discussion

-The simple case study presented here revealed some expected and unexpected patterns.
-First, there were clear improvements to precision in all population estimates as the number of sets were increased.
-This result was expected as it aligns with a basic principle of survey design that the precision and representativeness of a survey increases as the number of sampling units are increased (Sutherland, 2006).
+The simple case study presented here revealed some expected, but also a few unexpected, patterns.
+First, and not surprisingly, there were clear improvements to precision in all population estimates as the number of sets were increased (Sutherland, 2006).
 Second, stratified estimates of abundance at age were often biased and, in some cases, estimates were poorer when sub-sampling effort was increased.
-This result was unexpected because design-based estimators, such as the stratified analysis applied here, are expected to be unbiased (Smith, 1990) and increases to sub-sampling effort was expected to be relatively ineffective, not detrimental.
+This result was unexpected because design-based estimators, such as the stratified analysis applied here, are expected to be unbiased (Smith, 1990) and large increases to sub-sampling effort could be expected to be relatively ineffective, but not detrimental.
 Results from stratified estimates of abundance at length, in contrast, better align with these expectations.
 By deduction, these results indicate that the issue stems from the intervening age-length key and not the design-based estimator.

 Using an age-length key in conjunction with the length distribution to estimate abundance at age is standard procedure in the analysis of fisheries-independent survey data as only a small fraction of the catch is typically aged.
-This is because the aging procedure is costly and time-consuming whereas length measurements are relatively easy to obtain.
+The aging procedure is costly and time-consuming whereas length measurements are relatively easy to obtain.
 Ages are generally determined from length-stratified sub-samples of the catch and raw proportions of age-at-length are used to assign ages to fish in specific length groups.
 Age-length keys are usually constructed at larger spatial scales because there are rarely enough samples to stratify these data.
 Here we construct one age-length key for the division, as is done for the analysis of 3Ps cod.
 There is, however, a potential cost to the spatial scale of the key.
 Namely, it is unlikely that one age-length key is representative for the whole region because the probability of being a specific age given length varies in space (Berg and Kristensen, 2012).
 This would not be an issue if there was no size (age) specific clustering, however, this may not always be the case because different size groups often occur in different places because of ontogenetic habitat shifts (Dahlgren and Eggleston, 2000; Galaiduk et al., 2017).
 For instance, it is not uncommon for populations to form distinct nursery and spawning areas (Booth, 2000; Marteinsdottir et al., 2000).
 Because different age groups sometimes occur in different places, the translation of lengths to ages may be biased by the samples used to generate the age-length key.
 This bias is perhaps compounded by the length-stratified sampling of ages such that the ages sampled may be skewed towards sets with the most catch, especially under scenarios where length sampling effort is high.
 If this is the case, then the representativeness of the age-length key to the whole population could be diminished by excessive length sampling.